How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 - wash one dish

-Small forward motion is empowering and reduces the weight of the next decision.
+Small actions can reduce the weight of the next decision.

 8. Forgive inconsistency

-Forgiving inconsistency makes it easier to restart without guilt or pressure.
+Allowing for inconsistency can make it easier to restart without guilt or pressure.

 9. Use technology to reduce decision load

-Simple tools can remove dozens of micro‑decisions each day.
-You can use:
+Simple tools can remove dozens of daily micro-decisions.
+Examples:

 - online calendars